0xCoto/Virgo/paper.md

 the software can also automatically correct poorly-calibrated spectra using linear regression.

-% Not sure how clear the above sentence sounds.
-A figure would definitely help make this more clear (if it fits).

 Furthermore, `Virgo` supports optional median operations, both in the frequency and time domain, for the suppression of narrowband and/or short-duration radio frequency interference (RFI), while allowing the user to export